HuifengJin/Quant_project/README.md

 ---

-Week 4 - Mid-term recap and lecture:
+Week 4 - Visualization and new signal:
+- Scale contents of week2&3 to the HS300 universe.
+- plot candle sticks
+- MA Crossover signal

 Week 5 - Alternative data: